lunarlab-gatech/MorphoSymm-Replication/README.md

 # MorphoSymm Contact Experiment Replication

-This branch (*rss2023sampleEfficiency*) contains the code for generating Fig.3 (b) in the "MI-HGNN" paper, as well as running the Sample Efficency part of the Contact Detection experiment.
+This branch (*rss2023sampleEfficiency*) contains the code for generating Fig.3 (b) in the "MI-HGNN" paper, as well as running the Sample Efficiency part of the Contact Detection experiment.

 ## Fork Details
 This is a fork of the [MorphoSymm](https://github.com/Danfoa/MorphoSymm) repository with BUG FIXES.
 In addition to the necessary changes to setup the environment correctly and run the model, we also did the following: